A super-easy Healthy Chocolate Granola recipe with Cherry, Pear and Pecan. Simply mix and bake. Gluten free, dairy free, optional vegan.

 - Bake a further 10 minutes (approximately or until the mixture feels dry) and then turn the oven off, leaving the granola on the trays in the oven to cool as the oven cools.

 - Remove from the oven when cool, tip into a large bowl and add the dried cherries and pear.
 Stir through evenly.

-- Store in an airtight container and enjoy as a snack to nibble on or with your favourite milk for breakfast.
+- Store in a large airtight container and enjoy as a snack to nibble on or with your favourite milk/yoghurt for breakfast.